rustype/notes/notes/rust-proc-macros/rust-proc-macros-builder.md

 `#ident` will be the identifier and `ty` the type of the original variable.
 As a quick aside, notice how using `Self` helps us by saving some work!

-As usual, lets first break down what we have to do to achieve our goal:
+As usual, let's first break down what we have to do to achieve our goal:

 1. Write the `impl`
 2. Write the functions